UCSD-Code-Farmers/frontend/README.md

 Or

-please visit https://ezcampus.metaraw.world to see the deployment
+please visit https://pvtezcampus.metaraw.world to see the deployment

+Visit backend of this project at: https://github.com/UCSD-Code-Farmers/backend